Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Is the water at Las Coloradas real?

-Yes — There are large concentrations of red algae, plankton and brine shrimp in the water as Las Coloradas, which give it a pink color (and high salt content).
+Yes — There are large concentrations of red algae, plankton and brine shrimp in the water of Las Coloradas, which give it a pink color (and high salt content).

 This is also why you’ll see a lot of pink flamingos near Las Coloradas; they actually drink this water to get their pink color!